henrikau/net_chan/README.md

 Note: in the **very** near future, libtimedavtp_avtp.a will be renamed along with a substantial rewrite of the API.
 The current naming-scheme is the result of this project being initially targeted for Timed C, an extension to C which adds time as a primitive.
-As net_chan is a more generic construct, we aim to move this out from under the umbrella of Timed C.
+As NetChan is a more generic construct, we aim to move this out from under the umbrella of Timed C.

 ## Running tests

-net_chan has a few unit-test written in [Unity](http://www.throwtheswitch.org/unity), a lightweight C-framework for tests that is reasonable small and (importantly) very fast.
+NetChan has a few unit-test written in [Unity](http://www.throwtheswitch.org/unity), a lightweight C-framework for tests that is reasonable small and (importantly) very fast.
 It does require that an mrpd-daemon is running (see below).
 See